MKD20590/MKD20590/README.md

       <td><img src=""/></td>
     </tr>
     <tr>
       <td valign="text-top">"Run n Beat" is a 3D rhythm platformer game where the player is encouraged to dodge obstacles in order to finish the music.
 The obstacles would appear depending on the beat of the music, so it's up to the player to try and survive while enjoying the upbeat music.
-This project is completed in 1 month and for a final project in tuition course.</td>
+This project is completed in 2 months and for a final project in tuition course.</td>
       <td valign="text-top">“BROKEN” is a psychological horror puzzle-adventure where you play as a child trapped in a warped world fabricated by their fractured mind.
 As twisted memories take the shape of monstrous figures from real life, you must confront each one to uncover the truth, reconnect with fragments of reality, and ultimately question what “normal” even means.
 This project is completed in 1 month and for COMPFEST Indie Game Ignite Competition.</td>
     </tr>
     <tr>